Our Commitment to Clinical Safety & Important Safety Information

 If these common side effects occur, they usually happen right after taking Ketamine and go away the same day.

 These are not all the possible side effects of Ketamine.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Ketamine is not FDA-approved for the treatment of depression or anxiety.

 Internal research and data analysis to contribute to the emerging psychedelic industry.

 At Better U, we believe that the future of psychedelic medicine require physician collaboration, social enterprise strategies, and a prioritization of patient care over financial gain.
 This is why we have allocated a large portion of our resources into research studies.
-We are soon publishing the first ever safety study analyzing the low-risk profile of our at home ketamine therapy protocol.
-Although side effects are possible, to date, we have had zero adverse outcomes.
+We are soon publishing the first ever safety study analyzing the risk profile of our at-home therapy protocol.
 We plan to share this internal data and conduct IRB studies to advance the acceptance of psychedelic medicine.